 In the Beginning

-It didn't take long before the general buzz started to spread with that group about press releases (not just in that community, but all over the Web and the world due to the growth of distribution sites like PRWeb).
+It didn't take long before the general buzz started to spread with that group about press releases (not just in that community, but all over the web due to the growth of distribution sites like PRWeb).

 Plenty of Opportunities Still Exist

 This is something you can do too.

 Let's say you're a sales letter writer (great money there if you're good at what you do).